-Transfers of ServiceMark Employee Balances On October 13, 2014, the Company, pursuant to an Asset Sale and Purchase Agreement, purchased from UGI HVAC Enterprises, Inc., a second-tier, wholly owned subsidiary of UGI Corporation, a residential heating, ventilation, air conditioning, plumbing and related services business ("ServiceMark").
-Effective with the acquisition of ServiceMark, the employees of ServiceMark became eligible to participate in the Plan.
-In addition, ServiceMark employees' balances in the UGI HVAC Enterprises, Inc., Savings Plan totaling \$6,231,494, including notes receivable from participants of \$93,169, were transferred to the Plan effective October 21, 2014 and invested in accordance with transfer provisions provided by the Plan.
+Transfer of ServiceMark Employee Balances On October 13, 2014, the Company, pursuant to an Asset Sale and Purchase Agreement, sold to AmeriGas Propane, L.P., an affiliate of UGI, its residential heating, ventilation, air conditioning, plumbing, and related service business ("ServiceMark").
+Effective with the sale of ServiceMark, the employees of ServiceMark ceased participation in the Plan and became eligible to participate in the AmeriGas Propane, Inc. Savings Plan ("AmeriGas Savings Plan").
+In addition, participant balances in the Plan totaling \$6,231,494, including notes receivable from participants of \$93,169, were transferred to the AmeriGas Savings Plan effective October 21, 2014 and invested in accordance with transfer provisions provided by the AmeriGas Savings Plan.
 Such transfers are included on the 2014 Statement of Changes in Net Assets Available for Benefits as "Net transfers of participants' balances."